Ada-Developers-Academy/core-unit-2/update-and-delete/404s-and-more-queries.md

 Let's consider how to accomplish this feature:

-> As a client, I want to send a request trying to get one invalid book and get a 404 response, so I know that the book resource was not found.
+> As a client, I want to send a request trying to get one non-existing book and get a 404 response, so I know that the book resource was not found.

 ### Predict HTTP Requests, Responses, and Logic